New World Order (professional wrestling): nWo 2000

-In late December 1999, Nash, Hall, Jeff Jarrett, and Bret Hart reformed the nWo, this time with the colors black and silver.
-Jeff Jarrett was often accompanied by the nWo girls (Midajah, Tylene Buck, April Hunter and Pamela Paulshock).
+In late December 1999, Nash, Hall, Jeff Jarrett, and Bret Hart once again reformed the nWo, this time with the colors black and silver.
+Jeff Jarrett was often accompanied by the nWo girls (Midajah, April Hunter, Major Gunns, Pamela Paulshock and Shakira).
 Hall, Nash and Jarrett interfered on Hart's behalf in his match with Goldberg, causing Hart to win the vacant WCW World Heavyweight Championship.
 After Goldberg accidentally injured himself breaking the nWo's limousine windshield, Sid Vicious, Chris Benoit and Terry Funk were left to feud with the nWo.

 Scott Steiner returned and rejoined the group after attacking Vicious.
 He later would be accompanied by the nWo girls.
 The Harris Brothers acted as the nWo's bodyguards before joining the group themselves.
 As nWo members, The Harris brothers would become WCW Tag Team Champions twice.
-Hart was forced to vacate the WCW World Heavyweight Championship and went on hiatus from WCW in mid January due to an injury suffered in a match with Goldberg at Starrcade 1999.
+Hart was forced to vacate the WCW World Heavyweight Championship and went on hiatus from WCW in mid-January due to an injury suffered in a match with Goldberg at Starrcade 1999.

 At the following pay-per view Souled Out, Nash defeated Funk to become WCW commissioner, but his reign was cut short after he suffered a broken ankle and had to withdraw from WCW for a while.
-Jarrett won a title shot facing new WCW World Heavyweight Champion Sid Vicious at SuperBrawl 2000.
+Jarrett won a title shot soon after, facing new WCW World Heavyweight Champion Sid Vicious at SuperBrawl 2000.
 However, Jarrett also feuded with fellow nWo member Scott Hall after Hall attempted to defeat Vicious and win the title himself.
 The match at Superbrawl was changed to a triple threat match between Hall, Jarrett and Vicious.
 Vicious won the match and Hall left WCW for good.
 Jarrett faced Vicious for the title again at Uncensored but lost.
 With the return of Eric Bischoff and Vince Russo in April, the nWo completely dismantled and Jarrett, Steiner and the Harris brothers joined The New Blood while the returning Nash joined The Millionaire's Club.